GOING TO SCHOOL WITHOUT STRESS AND ANXIETY - PSYCHOLOGIST'S ADVICE

 LISTEN, DON'T JUDGE!

-Statistics show that even one in five Polish teenagers may have mental and emotional problems.
-Twice as many young people complain about depressive symptoms than 10 years ago.
-As experts emphasize, school is a source of a lot of stress for students, and problems can start even in very young children.
-It is worth not to ignore the feelings of the youngest from the very beginning.
-This, according to psychologists, is the basis of safety. – Fear of school, especially of the first grade, is natural and appropriate, especially among children who have never attended a nursery or kindergarten – a psychologist explains Marika Auksztulewicz. – At first, such children react by crying, very strong fear or sleep problems.
-However, when we start to change our approach a little, talk to our children, and at the same time take into account that they can really be afraid of something, and that these are not fantasies, then it usually works out.
-The main rule is simple - talk and validate the child's emotions - the specialist emphasizes.
+Statistics indicate that as many as one in five Polish teenagers may experience mental and emotional problems.
+Twice as many young people report symptoms of depression as 10 years ago.
+Experts emphasize that school is a source of significant stress for students, and problems can begin even in very young children.
+It's important not to downplay the feelings of children from the outset.
+Psychologists say this is fundamental to safety.
+Fear of school, especially first grade, is natural and appropriate, especially among children who have never attended nursery or kindergarten – a psychologist explains Marika Auksztulewicz. - At first, such children react with crying, extreme anxiety, or trouble sleeping.
+However, when we begin to change our approach a bit, talk to our children, and at the same time consider that they may actually be afraid of something and that it's not just imagination, then things usually work out.
+The main principle is simple – talk to and validate the child's emotions – the specialist emphasizes.

 A POSITIVE ATTITUDE IS ESSENTIAL!

-Although the above sentence may seem trivial, there is a lot of truth in it.
-The way we adults approach new challenges for children, what we say about school, how we ourselves experience emotions related to the change in the life of our little daughter or son - directly affects young students and can give them a positive "kick" or deepen their fears. - I think that telling a child about yourself, when you were a child, can be a good support.
-Making them aware that when we were their age, we were also afraid and that it is normal that each of us went through similar stress.
-This usually significantly reduces the tension related to school in a young person - she notes Auksztulewicz
+While the above statement may seem trivial, there's a lot of truth to it.
+How we adults approach children's new challenges, what we say about school, and how we experience the emotions associated with the changes in our little daughter's or son's life directly impacts young students and can give them a positive boost or deepen their fears.
+I think telling a child about yourself as a child can be a good support.
+It helps them realize that when we were their age, we were scared too, and that it's normal for everyone to experience similar stress.
+This usually significantly reduces the stress associated with school for a young person," she notes.
+Auksztulewicz.

 It is good to assure the child that they can ask whatever they want.
 Do not scare or allow older siblings or cousins to do it.
 It is also worth encouraging the first grader to gain knowledge, realizing that thanks to it they will become independent.
 Also, assure the child that even if some difficulties appear, there is always a supportive adult who will help overcome them.